limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 chewbacabemerry
 chewbebacamerry
 ```
 One of the above got to be the `root` password.
-Using `hydra`, verifying the password is simple:
+Using `hydra`, verifying the password is simple.

 ```
 # hydra -l root -P passwords.txt -f ssh://192.168.198.128